 Shareholders and company directors are in charge of running a company.
 The role of a director is to oversee the management and accounts of the business.
 They have to find out if the company is making any mistakes; if so, they have to rectify it.
 They are also to keep a check on the preparation of reports.
 The company director also has to participate in the board of directors’ meetings to help it reach a collective decision.
 Company directors are appointed by the shareholders so that they can manage the daily affairs of the company.
 The members of the board of directors are also delegated certain powers.

 Private companies in Hong Kong employ executive and non-executive directors.
-As well as these, there are other types of directors who carry out various duties and responsibilities.
+As well as these, other types of directors carry out various duties and responsibilities.

 Types of Directors and Their Roles

-• Executive Director: The executive director is responsible for the daily business activities; the executive director makes the decisions that have an effect on the day-to-day operations of the company.
+• Executive Director: The executive director is responsible for the daily business activities; the executive director makes the decisions that affect the day-to-day operations of the company.

 • Non-Executive Director: These directors are not involved in the daily operations of the business, but they provide a third-party perspective in the decision-making process.
 Non-executive directors are experts in the industry as they advise on various aspects of the business.